nicoespeon/nicoespeon.github.io/about.md

 ---
 layout: default
 title: About
-meta_description: Freelance web-developer and project manager thoughts.
+description: Freelance web-developer and project manager thoughts.
 Who am I and how to get in touch.
 ---

 # Who am I?